MYPROJECX/streetstyle/docs/customization.md

   - Click on the template file you wish to edit.
 The file will open in the code editor, allowing you to modify the page layout and structure.

-#### Theme
+#### Layout

-The main theme files control the overall settings and functions of your theme, including the global layout, styles, and script inclusions.
+The main layout files control the overall settings and functions of your theme.
 Customizing these files can impact the entire store.

 1. **Log in to Shopify Admin:**